hmdhasani/docs/docs/core/testing/unit-testing-with-dotnet-test.md

 ## Creating the Projects

-[Writing Libraries with Cross Platform Tools](../tutorials/libraries.md) has information on organizing multi-project solutions for both the source and the tests.
+[Writing Libraries with Cross Platform Tools](../tutorials/libraries.md) nhas information on organizing multi-project solutions for both the source and the tests.
 This article follows those conventions.
 The final project structure will be something like this: